toutpt/plonetheme.foundation/README.rst

 Introduction
 ============

 This addon is a base theme for the CMS Plone.
-It provides a different design and code base for the UI.
+It provides a different design and code base for the User Interface.

 Features
 ========